opengisch/QField-docs/documentation/how-to/advanced-how-tos/3d-terrain-view.en.md

 # 3D Terrain View

-QField allows you to view and interact with your spatial data in 3D.
+QField allows you to view your spatial data in 3D.
-By utilizing elevation data, 2D map layers are draped as textures over the 3D surface, providing enhanced spatial context for navigation and field editing.
+By utilizing elevation data, map layers are draped as textures over the 3D terrain surface, providing enhanced spatial context for navigation.

 ## Configuring the Terrain